nc6/cabin/README.md

     wget -O - https://github.com/nc6/cabin/blob/master/bootstrap.sh | bash

-Should bootstrap the operation and install `cabin` into its own `cabin`, which will be loaded for you.
+Should bootstrap the operation and install `cabin` into its own cabin, which will be loaded for you.
 Note that if you then call `cabin unload cabin`, it will no longer be available and you will have to invoke the `cabin` binary directly from within `$HOME/.cabin/cabins/cabin/.cabal-sandbox/bin/cabin`.